OfficeDev/teams-toolkit-samples/graph-connector-app/README.md

 # Getting Started with Graph Connector Sample

-> Note: We really appreciate your feedback!
-If you encounter any issue or error, please report issues to us following the [Supporting Guide](./../SUPPORT.md).
-Meanwhile you can make [recording](https://aka.ms/teamsfx-record) of your journey with our product, they really make the product better.
-Thank you!
->
-> This warning will be removed when the samples are ready for production.

 This sample app showcases how to build custom Graph Connector with Azure Functions and query data using Microsoft Graph Client and TeamsFx SDK.

 ![Graph Connector Overview](images/graph-connector-app-demo.gif)